Academics |

 Course Descriptions and Syllabi

-There are courses in business, marketing and communication, cultural studies and more.
+There are courses in business, marketing, communication, cultural studies, and more.
 A full syllabus is updated and available online.

 Review UCSC’s website for more information regarding course offerings.